Ministry of the Interior announces statutory public holidays and commemorative days in the Republic of Ghana for the year 2025.

 Eid al-Adha

-In Ghana, Eid al-Adha is kept up by all Muslims as the most important holiday of the year.
+In Ghana, Eid al-Adha is observed by all Muslims as the most important holiday of the year.
 It is known as “big Eid” in contrast to Eid ul-Fitr, which marks the end of Ramadan and is called “little Eid”

-For “big Eid”, Ghana’s Muslims will sacrifice a sheep, goat, cow, or other livestock animals.
-The meat is divided in thirds, one-third each to be given to family, friends, and to the poor.
+For “big Eid,” Ghana’s Muslims will sacrifice a sheep, goat, cow, or other livestock animal.
+The meat is divided into thirds, one-third each to be given to family, friends, and the poor.
 A special donation to the poor to help them buy new clothes and food for Eid al-Adha is also mandatory.

 Muslims will gather at mosques for prayer on Eid al-Adha, then go home to feast and celebrate with family and friends.
 They may also exchange gifts on Eid al-Adha.